MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/ns-fileapi-disk_space_information.md

 ### -field AvailableCommittedAllocationUnits

-The available committed space for the volume.
+The space that has been committed by storage pool but has not been allocated by file system.

 ### -field PoolAvailableAllocationUnits